Equinix to open new data centre in Oman, connecting EMEA

 The end goal is to provide ultra-low latencies between global business markets with Oman being the regional interconnection hub as it’s positioned in a handy location between Asia, Africa, and Europe.

-Customers in the GCC and MENA regions can also utilise other Equinix data centres in the region for dual access to content providers and cloud providers based on demand and requirements.
+Customers in the GCC and MENA regions can also utilise other Equinix data centers in the region for dual access to content providers and cloud providers based on demand and requirements.

 “In the digital age, companies need to reach everywhere, interconnect everyone and integrate everything, and they need to do it out at the digital edge, where commerce, population centers and digital ecosystems meet.
 Our joint venture with Omantel will do exactly that,” says Schwartz.